 For your reference, here are some responsible fashion terms and a description of what they’ve come to mean to me over the years:

 In the scheme of things, our awareness about the necessity to participate in fashion as a vehicle for change is relatively new.
 This is mostly because, as near as, let’s say, 60 years ago and prior, fashion wasn’t doing too much harm.
 Over the past few decades, however, the industry has really spiralled out of control.

 You might remember a few facts I shared in my recent article about Fashion Revolution Week, including that the garment industry is currently the second most predominant sector driving modern slavery (Global Slavery Index, 2018) and that Australians dispose of 6,000 kilograms of fashion and textile waste every 10 minutes (ABC’s War on Waste, 2017).

-I recently also highlighted on Instagram that, in 2015, The Trust Cost documentary found that humans were purchasing 400% more clothes than 20 years prior.
+I recently also highlighted on Instagram that, in 2015, The True Cost documentary found that humans were purchasing 400% more clothes than 20 years prior.
 Globally, we were buying 80 billion new items per year in 2015, and I imagine that this has only increased in the past 5 years.